 Thorana S. Nelson

 Marital distress has been shown to negatively affect child outcomes.
 John Gottman has claimed that he has developed a concept that can buffer children from the negative effects of marital distress.
-The concept is emotion coachin g (EC), which teaches children about emotions. emotion regulation. and effective problem-solving.
-Children who are emotion coached have better out comes regardless of level of marital di stress.
+The concept is emotion coaching (EC), which teaches children about emotions, emotion regulation, and effective problem-solving.
+Children who are emotion coached have better outcomes regardless of level of marital distress.
 Gottman also claims that emotion coaching parents report higher marital satisfaction and tend to score higher in positive conflict resolution styles and lower in negative conflict resolution styles.
 This study set out to test Gottman's concepts of EC and emotion dismissing (ED) and their relationships with marital satisfaction and marital conflict.
 In addition, this study explored the relationships between marital conflict and marital satisfaction.
-Lastly, this study set out to use a se lf- report instrument to measure EC and ED, the Maternal Emotional Style Questionnaire (MESQ: Legace-Seguin, 200 I).
-Unfortunately, the MESQ in this study d id not have adequate reliability to answer the questions of how EC and ED were related to marital satisfaction and marital conflict.
-However, results were reported for relationships between marital conflict, marital satisfaction. and demographic variables.
+Lastly, this study set out to use a self- report instrument to measure EC and ED, the Maternal Emotional Style Questionnaire (MESQ: Legace-Seguin, 2001).
+Unfortunately, the MESQ in this study did not have adequate reliability to answer the questions of how EC and ED were related to marital satisfaction and marital conflict.
+However, results were reported for relationships between marital conflict, marital satisfaction, and demographic variables.

 Hogge, Jennifer L., "Relationships Among Marital Satisfaction, Marital Conflict Dimensions, and Marital Conflict Strategies" (2007).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 2595.